Technology · Updated May 2026

 How it works

 No ice.
 No gel packs.
 No water.
 No refrigerant.
-Nothing to refill, refreeze, or restock during the shift.
+Nothing to refreeze or restock mid-shift — the only reset is a battery swap.

 Specs